suzanne-lee/shecodes-plus/README.md

   3. Sunset (+/- 30 mins from time of today's sunset) [any weather condition]
   4. Sunrise (+/- 30 mins from time of today's sunrise) [any weather condition]
   5. Night [any weather condition]
+* Search engine error handling:
+  1. When a user submits an empty string
+  2. When a user submits a non-existent city

 # Future Improvements / To Do
 * Display timezone